-Join Brian Bradley for an in-depth discussion in this video Breaking down the shot, part of Creating Simulations in MassFX and 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Breaking down the shot, part of MassFX and 3ds Max: Creating Simulations (2013).

 As with all aspects of CG work, the effort we put into the preproduction and planning stages of a simulation projects can either make or break the shot or shots that we're working on.
 Ideally, once we receive the scene with which we will be working--be that the final version or indeed a low-res stand- in--we will want to examine the script or brief and the scene itself so as to determine what simulation effects are going to be required or maybe even possible.
 During this part of the process it would probably be a good idea for us to be making as many notes as possible, including of course noting down some ideas regarding the tools we could possibly use to accomplish the desired end result.

 In our case, as you can see, we have a fairly well-developed version of a scene that could easily be brought up to final render standard.
 So we're in fact ready now to plan out, maybe even start to previz, the specific effects required for our shot.
 Let's imagine the premise here is that our biped customer has come to watch our ball launchers knock down the stacks of cans.
 What we need to do now is figure out which objects in the scene will need to be a part of the simulation, so we'll need rigid body modifiers adding to them, as well as perhaps noting down which rigid body type we think will work best in each instance.

 The first thing we want to do is just hit the C key on our keyboard to bring up our Select Camera dialog.
 Once we have that, we can switch over to our Launches camera for a closer view of the launcher geometry.
 Now, if I just press play down in our animation controls, you can see we have a very simple animation on the launcher geometry.
 The idea is that these animated discs will propel each of the colored spheres out of the launcher tubes, across the open space, and into our waiting stacks of cans.